pbrianmackey/WorldOfWarcraftAddOn/README.md

 * WorldOfWarcraftAddOn.toc
 * WorldOfWarcraftAddOn.xml

-To run this simple "Hello World" example copy the 3 files to /Applications/WorldOfWarcraft/Interface/AddOns/WorldOfWarcraftAddOn (case sensitive).
+To run this simple "Hello World" example copy the 3 files in the beginner folder on Git to /Applications/WorldOfWarcraft/Interface/AddOns/WorldOfWarcraftAddOn (case sensitive).
 Then launch WoW.
 The AddOn simply displays the words "Hello World!" in the chat window.
 Thats it!

 This program is based off a wowwiki tutorial.
 For a in depth tutorial of how this program works go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial